 Millionaires get rich by being practical.

-The Millionaire Next Door: The Surprising Secrets of America’s Wealthy is a book revealing the results of an exhaustive study of more than 500 millionaires and 11,000 high-net worth or high-income individuals in America.
+The Millionaire Next Door: The Surprising Secrets of America’s Wealthy is a cult-classic book revealing the results of an exhaustive study of more than 500 millionaires and 11,000 high-net worth or high-income individuals in America.

 The book’s biggest bombshell?
 Most millionaires aren’t celebrities, tech founders, or investment bankers.
 They’re just goal-oriented, pragmatic people who live below their means and save as much money as they can.